-Since 2014, we have worked with the Peace Palace Library in The Hague to organize an annual Bertha von Suttner Master Class.
-A two day long series of talks inspired by the work of Bertha von Suttner (1843-1914), each Master Class is focused on a theme from peace history.
+From 2014-2019, we worked with the Peace Palace Library in The Hague to organize an annual Bertha von Suttner Master Class.
+A two day long series of talks inspired by the work of Bertha von Suttner (1843-1914), each Master Class was focused on a theme from peace history.
 The theme of each year has been as follows:

 Below, the complete archives.
 Each year contains multiple videos, totaling over 50 hours of educational material.
 We are grateful to the uber talented Dan Bracken of Central Michigan University for skillfully filming and editing the Master Class since 2014.